Villu Jürjo: Biography

 Jürjo has worked as a chaplain in multiple parishes; He worked in the parishes of Häädemeeste and Treimani from 1975 to 1978, and from 1978 to 1980 in Võru.
 He was the chaplain in Pindi from 1980 to 1982.
-He was later a teacher in Pechory from 1982 to 1984, and in Urvaste from 1984 to 1994.
+He was later a pastor in Pechory from 1982 to 1984, and in Urvaste from 1984 to 1994.
 From 1990 to 1991, he was also a member of the Supreme Soviet of the Estonian SSR.
 There, he voted for the Estonian restoration of Independence.
 He was also a member of the Supreme Council of the Republic of Estonia from 1991 to 1992, an assessor at the EELC Consistory from 1990 to 1994, and, from 1991 to 1995, a member of the Võru Brethren.
 From 1994 to 2000, he was a teacher at Mary's Church in Tartu, where he participated in the restoration of Tartu Maarja Congregation House.

 From 1 July 2000 to 4 November 2014, Jürjo was a chaplain at the Narva Alexandri parish.
 He was the Ambassador of the Synod of the Viru Prophet of the agency, as well as the Ambassador of the EELK Council.
 He was also the chairman of the board of the Narva Alexandri Church and organized the construction of Alexander's Cathedral in Narva.
-On 21 July 2000, the article "The Church Teacher exchanged both a woman and a church" was published in Õhtuleht, where ex-wife Audrone describes the breakdown of marriage and how his wife was left alone with 5 children.
+On 21 July 2000, the article "The Church Teacher exchanged both a woman and a church" was published in Õhtuleht, where ex-wife Audrone describes the breakdown of their marriage and how his wife was left alone with 5 children.

-Jürjo has participated in the restoration of the Kraavi Church.
+Jürjo had participated in the restoration of the Kraavi Church.

 Jürjo was a member of Pro Patria Union, but left it because, in his own words, "the then prime minister, Mart Laar, did not return the Church of Mary in Tartu".
-He is currently a member of the Centre Party.
+He was a member of the Centre Party.

 In 1990, Jürjo's pastor, Harald Meri, disappeared and was found dead under mysterious circumstances.